Unified.to

 Real-time pipelines take a different architectural approach.

-Instead of replicating data into a warehouse, data is accessed directly from the source system when it is needed.
+Instead of replicating data into a warehouse, data is accessed directly from the source system when it is needed or delivered immediately when changes occur.

 There are two common forms of real-time pipelines: